Modules with irrational slope over tubular algebras: Background

-Over a finite-dimensional algebra $A$ a module is pure-injective (that is, injective over pure embeddings) iff it is a direct summand of a direct sum of finite-dimensional modules.
-Every pure-injective module $N$ decomposes as a direct sum $N_{\rm d}\oplus N_{\rm c}$ where $N_{\rm d}$ is the pure-injective hull of a direct sum of indecomposable pure-injectives and where $N_{\rm c}$ is {\bf superdecomposable} meaning that it has no indecomposable direct summands.
+Over a finite-dimensional algebra $A$ a module is pure-injective (that is, injective over pure embeddings) iff it is a direct summand of a direct product of finite-dimensional modules.
+Every pure-injective module $N$ decomposes as a direct sum $N_{\rm d}\oplus N_{\rm c}$ where $N_{\rm d}$ is the pure-injective hull of a direct sum of indecomposable pure-injectives and where $N_{\rm c}$ is {\bf superdecomposable}, meaning that it has no indecomposable direct summands.
 Over some rings, for instance the ring $k[T]$ of polynomials over a field in one indeterminate, there are no superdecomposable pure-injective modules and for some time it seemed that existence of a superdecomposable pure-injective might be an indication of wildness of the category of finite-dimensional modules.

-Indeed Ziegler introduced a notion of width of a modular lattice and had shown, \cite[7.1(1)]{Zie}, that if there is a superdecomposable pure-injective module then the lattice of pp formulas, equivalently the lattice pointed finitely presented modules, has width undefined.
+Indeed Ziegler introduced a notion of width of a modular lattice and had shown, \cite[7.1(1)]{Zie}, that if there is a superdecomposable pure-injective module then the lattice of pp formulas, equivalently the lattice of pointed finitely presented modules, has width undefined (that is, ``$\infty$").
+Ziegler also proved, \cite[7.1(2)]{Zie}, the converse when the base ring is countable.
 An essentially equivalent notion, the ``breadth" of a modular lattice, which is defined in terms of successively (transfinitely) collapsing intervals which are chains, was used in \cite{PreBk}.
-Ziegler also proved, \cite[7.1(2)]{Zie}, the converse when the base ring is countable.
 Thus, at least if the ring is countable, existence of a superdecomposable pure-injective is equivalent to the category of finitely presented modules having a certain degree of complexity.